Who is an NRI?

 - The Indian financial market also gives NRIs a wide range of investment options to choose from.
 Right from non-market-linked fixed income alternatives to market-linked options like ULIPs, NRIs have no dearth of choices.

 - Investing in India allows non-resident Indians to take advantage of the country’s stock market, particularly through options like ULIPs, which combine the benefits of investment and life insurance.
-In fact, the possibility of returns on ULIP plans is higher when you remain invested for the long term.
+In fact, possibility of returns on ULIP plans are higher when you remain invested for the long term.

 - By purchasing investment plans in India, you, as an NRI, can ensure that your investment portfolio is aligned with your life goals for various stages in life.
 Right from meeting objectives like creating an emergency fund to helping you save for your child’s education, investments in India can be extremely helpful.